EMDR Treatment for Anxiety: What Is It and Why Does It Work?

 During this process, the therapist asks the client to notice the sensations, images, and emotions that they experience and slowly begin to shift attention away from negative thoughts toward more positive ones.
 In doing so, anxiety begins to lift and the client is able to regain control over their emotional state.
 Indeed, Shapiro herself notes that dozens of randomized controlled trials have found EMDR to be an effective treatment that produces “rapid decreases in negative emotions and/or vividness of disturbing images.
 Numerous other evaluations document that EMDR therapy provides relief from a variety of somatic complaints” associated with anxiety disorders.

-One of the benefits of EMDR is that you don’t necessarily have to talk about painful memories, making the therapy particularly inviting for those who have trouble verbalizing their experiences or for whom those experiences remain too painful to talk about.
+One of the benefits of EMDR treatment is that you don’t necessarily have to talk about painful memories, making the therapy particularly inviting for those who have trouble verbalizing their experiences or for whom those experiences remain too painful to talk about.
 Rather, using EMDR for anxiety can be a largely internal process during which you are gently guided by a compassionate therapist who seeks to lead you out of a place of anxiety toward one of safety and inner tranquility.
 This process can allow you to access parts of yourself that traditional talk therapy may not be able to reach.

 The Theories of EMDR Efficacy

-Although no one is sure exactly why EMDR works, there are a number of theories regarding its exact mechanism of action.
+Although no one is sure exactly why EMDR treatment works, there are a number of theories regarding its exact mechanism of action.

 Despite evidence that EMDR does work, there is scant evidence for how it works.
 Dr. Joseph Goldberg notes, “By inducing the recall of distressing events [and thoughts] and diverting attention from their emotional consequences, EMDR in some respects borrows basic principles used in prolonged exposure therapy, the gold standard behavioral psychotherapeutic treatment of PTSD [and other anxiety disorders].”
 Another theory about why EMDR works involves the way the modality may simulate the effects of rapid eye movement (REM) sleep.
 Shapiro writes: